Kerizer/fastlane-plugin-properties/README.md

 Adds 2 actions to read/write the whole properties file.
 Adds 2 more actions to increase versionCode and versionName fast.

+Your file does not require to be `.properties`.
+This plugin can work with any file which content is in the `KEY=VALUE` format, ie `.env` files or etc.

 ## Example

 ```ruby